Amazon arbitrage: Finding products and reselling – this is how the business model works

 Retail

 You can also find worthwhile bargains in brick-and-mortar stores from time to time, but of course, the selection is smaller here.
-Therefore, sellers should particularly focus on the following stores:
+Therefore, retailers should particularly focus on the following stores:

 • Discount stores: Stores like TK Maxx often offer branded products at heavily reduced prices.